Skip to content

 Young lady with brown curly hair and yellow sweater sitting at desk on a Zoom call with colleagues

 Knowing how to work efficiently can save you and your team time while reducing stress and improving outcomes.
-Efficiency expert Dermot Crowley from Adapt Productivity tells us how three simple changes can help promote productivity at work and better physical and mental health.
+Efficiency expert Dermot Crowley from Adapt Productivity, opens in a new tab tells us how three simple changes can help promote productivity at work and better physical and mental health.

 What does working efficiently mean?